 The Byproduct Of Content Marketing Produces Website Views

 At the beginning of this article, I mentioned the top search results for the phrase “2020 Infiniti QX50”.
 Now I’d like to highlight the number of times that exact search is entered on google on a monthly basis.
 On average, people use that exact phrase 6,600 times a month.
 So, holding the 10th position on 1st-page google you will receive about 2.4% of the total search volume or 158 viewers on your website per month for that one model vehicle.

 If we look at the monthly search volume for the “2019 Infiniti QX50” we see that is it searched 33,100 times a month.
 That’s a lot of searches!
 If an auto dealership held the 10th position on google they would receive 794 website viewers a month for that one model year.

-If you truly want to sell a higher volume of cars, the better way to do it is by improving the ranking for the new or used car in your inventory.
+If you truly want to sell a higher volume of cars, the better way to do it is by improving the ranking of the new or used car in your inventory.
 The same goes for any business model.
 To sell more products or services and generate more revenue, improving your online visibility is the key.

-- Content marketing has a long-term effect on revenue generation as it continually produces a return, while sales lead only produces short term results.
+- Content marketing has a long-term effect on revenue generation as it continually produces a return, while sales lead only produces short-term results.

 - Helpful content creates trust and loyalty in the eyes of the consumer.
 Therefore, the demand for your products and services increases tremendously.